MPAS Goals and Competencies

 - Success of the Trine University PA Program meeting its learning outcomes and goals

-Trine PA Program Competencies
+Trine MPAS Program Competencies

-By the end of the Master of physician assistant studies program the graduating student should be able to:
+By the end of the Master of Physician Assistant Studies program the graduating student should be able to:

 - Possess a sound knowledge of current and evolving biomedical and clinical sciences, and integrate and apply it to the medical care, health promotion, and disease prevention services offered.